The customer-facing booking page

 Finally, in the Module Options section of the Bookings module you can set a Custom Information message through the options available in the Booking Page section.
 Click Edit to make changes.

 That message is then displayed at the end of the booking page, below the Charges section.

-Clicking the Confirm button take the customer to the second stage, which will then give them the chance to review the contact details which are linked to that booking, including the customer's Name, Email, Phone and Address details.
+Clicking the Confirm button takes the customer to the second stage, which will then give them the chance to review the contact details which are linked to that booking, including the customer's Name, Email, Phone and Address details.

-Having reviewed those details they click Proceed to Payment to move on to the final stage, entering their Billing Details (cardholder billing details may be different to the customer details) and Card Details.
+Having reviewed those details they click Proceed to Payment to move on to the final stage, where they can enter their Billing Details (cardholder billing details may be different to the customer details) and Card Details.

 Once they are happy, clicking Pay will complete the process.
 A success message is displayed on screen and a payment confirmation email is sent to the customer email address confirming the payment made.
 The charge "status" is also updated from Unpaid to Paid in ChurchSuite.
 The charges list on the booking page will also update to reflect the payment made.